jpetersen626/Agendia_Interview_Quiz/README.md

-# Agendia_Interview_Quiz
+# Agendia - Interview Quiz
-Interview quiz for the Agendia Bioninformatics Analyst position in 02/2023.
+This is the interview quiz for the Agendia Bioninformatics Analyst position, being completed in 02/2023.